webdev-dave/keystroke/README.md

-# ⚛️ React Native 0.76 Windows Development Template
+# 🎹 Keystroke - Piano Keyboard Vision App

-A production-ready React Native template optimized for Windows development with one-command startup, auto-cleanup, and an optimized dev workflow.
+A React Native mobile app that lets you draw a piano keyboard on paper, point your phone camera at it, and play notes by touching the drawn keys with a bright orange fingertip/glove.

-**Target Platform:** Android (iOS ready)
+**Target Platform:** Android
-**React Native:** 0.76.6 (TypeScript)
+**Tech Stack:** React Native 0.76.6 (TypeScript), react-native-vision-camera, react-native-worklets-core
-**OS:** Windows 10/11
+**Piano Keys:** 8 white keys (C-D-E-F-G-A-B-C)

 ---